pitmonticone/LeanProject/README.md

 and environment.
 - [`CONTRIBUTING.md`](CONTRIBUTING.md) should provide the guidelines for contributing to the project.
-- [`lake-manifest.json`](lake-manifest.json) is the manifest file for the Lake build system, detailing dependencies and project metadata.
 - [`lakefile.lean`](lakefile.lean) is the configuration file for the Lake build system used in Lean projects.
 - [`lean-toolchain`](lean-toolchain) specifies the Lean version and toolchain used for the project.